Crotalus durissus: Venom

-Bite symptoms are very different from those of Nearctic species due to the presence of neurotoxins (crotoxin and crotamine) that cause progressive paralysis.
+Bite symptoms are very different from those of Nearctic species due to the presence of neurotoxins (PLA_{2}s like crotoxin and myotoxins like crotamine) that cause progressive paralysis.
 Bites from C. d. terrificus in particular can result in impaired vision or complete blindness, auditory disorders, ptosis, paralysis of the peripheral muscles, especially of the neck, which becomes so limp as to appear broken, and eventually life-threatening respiratory paralysis.
 The ocular disturbances are sometimes followed by permanent blindness.
 Phospholipase A_{2} neurotoxins also cause damage to skeletal muscles and possibly the heart, causing general aches, pain, and tenderness throughout the body.
 Myoglobin released into the blood results in dark urine.
 Other serious complications may result from systemic disorders (incoagulable blood and general spontaneous bleeding), hypotension, and shock.
 Hemorrhagins may be present in the venom, but any corresponding effects are completely overshadowed by the startling and serious neurotoxic symptoms.
 Acute renal failure is considered as the main cause of death.
 The mortality rate of cases without specific serum treatment is 72%, and 11% in cases with specific treatment.
-The LD50 value is 0,047 mg/kg IV, 0,048 mg/kg IP and 1,4 mg/kg IM.
-The SC median lethal dose varies widely: 0.0478 mg / kg, 0.6 mg / kg, 0.171-0.193 mg / kg, 78 μg / kg and 74 μg / kg.
-The lethal dose for 60 kg humans is 18 mg, while the venom yield is 100 mg.
-A study points out that the rattlesnakes in Roraima, Brazil have two types of venom, with different characteristics of individuals of the same species found in other regions, the two types of venom are known as yellow venom that attacks the nervous system, causing paralysis, and also kidney and respiratory failure, causes muscle pain and makes urine dark, and the "white venom" is hemorrhagic and causes bleeding.